Thank U, Next

-Thank U, Next is the fifth studio album by American singer Ariana Grande.
-It was released on February 8, 2019, by Republic Records, six months after her fourth studio album Sweetener (2018).
+Thank U, Next (stylized in all lowercase) is the fifth studio album by American singer Ariana Grande.
+It was released on February 8, 2019, by Republic Records, six months after her fourth studio album, Sweetener (2018).
 Songwriters and producers that collaborated with Grande on the album included Tommy Brown, Max Martin, Ilya Salmanzadeh and Pop Wansel.

 Grande began working on Thank U, Next in October 2018 amidst several personal struggles, including the death of ex-boyfriend Mac Miller and the end of her engagement to Pete Davidson.
 She opted not to use the traditional promotion cycle employed for her previous releases.
-Primarily a pop, R&B and trap album, Thank U, Next was described as Grande's most personal record up to that point, with its lyrical content reflecting on personal flaws, grief and denial, as well as independence and self-empowerment.
+Primarily a pop, R&B and trap record, Thank U, Next was described as Grande's most personal record up to that point, with its lyrical content reflecting on personal flaws, grief and denial, as well as independence and self-empowerment.

 The album was preceded by two singles: the title track and "7 Rings", both of which debuted atop the Billboard Hot 100 chart, becoming Grande's first two number-one songs in the United States.
 "Break Up with Your Girlfriend, I'm Bored" became the third single on the day of the album's release, peaking at number two on the Hot 100.
 All of the album's 12 tracks entered the Hot 100, with the singles occupying the top three spots, making Grande the first soloist to achieve this feat.
 The album topped the charts in 17 countries, and broke many streaming records upon release, including the records for the largest weekly streams for a pop album and a female album in the United States.
 It was certified double platinum by the Recording Industry Association of America, and landed at number two on the US Billboard 200 Year-End chart of 2019.
 Globally, it was the eighth best-selling album of 2019, and fourth best-selling album by a female artist.

 Upon its release, Thank U, Next received critical acclaim, with praise for its cohesiveness, production, and Grande's vulnerability throughout the record.
 It was named by several publications as the best album of 2019 and was included in numerous year-end and decade-end lists.
 The album and its songs received nominations for four Grammy Awards (including Album of the Year), an American Music Award, a Billboard Music Award and a Juno Award.
 In support of both Sweetener and Thank U, Next, Grande embarked on the Sweetener World Tour from March to December 2019, which grossed over $146 million from 97 shows.